notinu/neptune/docs/doc/butterfly/index.md

   <img src="./7.jpg" alt="Third bag solution, J first" width="150px">
 </div>

-$I, L, S$ have the same placement across all solutions.
+Note that $I, L, S$ have the same placement across all solutions.

 ::: tip
-Because the solutions overlap in coverage, the user may be able to opt for different solutions to reach an existing garbage well.
+The user may be able to opt for different solutions to reach an existing garbage well since they overlap in coverage.
 :::